 Although EBT is not the only path to recovery, it has proven to be one of the most trusted by medical professionals.
-Clients who are recovering from addiction notice a significant improvement in mental health and a reduction in their cravings.
+Clients recovering from addiction notice a significant improvement in mental health and a reduction in their cravings.

 Types of Evidence-Based Treatment

 EBT is a form of talk therapy that includes a range of therapies involving verbal interaction between a treatment specialist and a client.

 Some of the most common types of EBT include: